 We monitor and actively participate in the ongoing regulatory developments in the markets in which we operate.
 Our interpretation of regulatory guidelines informs our operational response to sustainability in our businesses.
 We consider, but are not limited to, the following regulatory guidelines:

+Singapore:

-Singapore: Monetary Authority of Singapore ("MAS") Environmental Risk Management Guidelines ("EnRM")
+Monetary Authority of Singapore ("MAS") Environmental Risk Management Guidelines for Asset Managers ("EnRM")